National Assembly (Ecuador)

 The National Assembly (Asamblea Nacional) is the unicameral legislature of Ecuador.
 It replaced the National Congress in 2009 following reforms under the 2008 Constitution.
-The current President of the Assembly is Virgilio Saquicela since 31 May 2022.
 Within Ecuador, the National Assembly has the power to pass laws, while appointment of judges to the National Court of Justice is done by a separate Judicial Council.

-Ecuadorian general election, 2021

 Eligibility

 According to Article 119 of the 2008 Constitution of Ecuador, candidates to the National Assembly must meet the following requirements: